To build a blog network, you need domains for your sites to live on. In general you have 3 options:

 Sourcing expired domains

-Using expired domains is the quickest way to see an impact from building your own blog network.
+Using expired domains is the quickest way to see an impact from building your own private blog network.
 By selecting the best domains you can find in your niche you can enjoy backlinks you may never have earnt by yourself.

 If you can score niche relevant domains with strong, authoritative backlinks from traditional media or the kings of your niche you could be onto a winner.
 Real domains with real links cost money – but their value can continue to deliver for years.

 There are two main schools of thought when it comes to buying domains.
 You can buy at expiring domain auctions or hunt for expired domains yourself.

 Tens of thousands of domains expire every day – though sadly the majority are worthless!